 Table 3: Species and their associated vulnerability index.
-Blank space indicate no score for a species at certain period due to its absence from the area.
+Blank spaces indicate no score for a species at certain period due to its absence from the area.

 Then, with the three covariate blocks resulting from step two, we tested whether combining all three blocks improved performance, or if two or even one block yielded the same predictive performance.